MDSV9/garden/src/site/notes/01 - Projects/Daggerheart Aman/Garden Publish/The Agaricus Spawn Clan.md

 - **Focus on Survival:** The constant struggle for survival has shaped the Fungril's pragmatic and cautious approach to the world.
 The rigid social structure and the emphasis on efficiency are designed to ensure the colony's long-term survival.
 ## History

 According to Speaker Portobello Vedigaster, the Houses were once separate colonies.
-The [[01 - Projects/Daggerheart Aman/Garden Publish/Blood Fire Accord\|Blood Fire Accord]] united them after a devastating fire nearly consumed the Weirwood.
+The [[01 - Projects/Daggerheart Aman/Garden Publish/Blood Fire Accord\|Blood Fire Accord]] united them after a devastating fire nearly consumed the Werewood.

-Given the lack of a military, the Agaricus Spawn relied on intelligence to navigate relationships with other Weirwood clans before the General Council's establishment.
+Given the lack of a military, the Agaricus Spawn relied on intelligence to navigate relationships with other Werewood clans before the General Council's establishment.
 Much of their history remains a mystery, as past Speakers and Councils deemed it best for only the Speaker to be privy to this information to maintain colony efficiency.
 The exodus of a forgotten House is often cited as a cautionary tale.

 ## Challenges and Threats